Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 #### **Account**

-This interface is implemented by objects that represent a bookkeeping account within an application in a key vault.
+This interface is implemented by objects that represent a bookkeeping account within an application in a wallet.
 Accounts are used to manage a set of blockchain addresses that are use for the same purpose, such as a sequence of transfers related to a particular shipment or a set of addresses used to keep the wallet owner’s polys.
 > 🚧 Reminder
 > A link to the description of accounts on the Wallet page should be added here.